waterbycounty

 What's happening with rivers in Sheboygan County right now?

-Sheboygan County's primary USGS streamgage on the SHEBOYGAN RIVER is currently reading 352 cubic feet per second — 122% of the long-term mean of 288.02 cfs.
+Sheboygan County's primary USGS streamgage on the SHEBOYGAN RIVER has a pipeline snapshot of 352 cubic feet per second — 122% of the long-term mean of 288.02 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Sheboygan County water compare to the Wisconsin average?